buildspace/buildspace-projects/NFT_Game/en/Section_4/Lesson_1_Finishing_Touches_UI.md

 };
 ```

-If you disconnect your wallet you should see a circular loading indicator before your connect wallet button shows up!
+If you disconnect your wallet you should see a circular loading indicator.
+We should release the `isLoading` state property for your connect wallet button to show up!

-### 🔁 Adding loading indicators to the Connect to Wallet page.

-In our landing page, we whould release the `isLoading` state property to be able show our button.

 ```javascript
   // Actions